- Top 10 Questions New Students Have About IT

 3. Is wireless internet access available on campus?

-- Free wireless access is available throughout campus in all buildings on campus, as well as some outdoor connectivity in certain areas.
+- Free wireless access is available throughout campus in all academic and residential buildings on campus, as well as some outdoor connectivity in certain areas.

 4. Does Valpo require or provide anti-virus software?